Gamust/Chess/Currents_Problems.md

 ## PIECES

 ### KING
-- The king cannot castle through a chest.
+- The king cannot castle through a check.

 ## FUNCTIONS
 - Solve the problems with the checks